hasiburratul/daah/_posts/2025-05-10-assignment-3.md

 ![imagegrid](https://raw.githubusercontent.com/hasiburratul/daah/gh-pages/assets/images/image-grid.png)

 ###  Hierarchical view
 Running cosine distances through average‑linkage produced a dendrogram whose root split sits at 0.10.
 Selecting the largest branch (C1) sent thirty‑six images to an Image Viewer; every single one was a GAN portrait with matte skin and no background entropy.
 Impett & Offert’s dictum kicks in: in reading the network we are reading back the latent photography grammar baked into ImageNet.
+Fei-Fei Li’s TED talk details the creation of ImageNet, the massive dataset that underpins much of modern computer vision, and explains how its scale and diversity were designed to mimic the way children learn to see the world.

 ![hierarchical](https://raw.githubusercontent.com/hasiburratul/daah/gh-pages/assets/images/hierarchical.png)